top of page

 CONTINENT: North America

-Nanuqsaurus is a tyrannosaurid theropod from Alaska.
-70 million years ago, Alaska experienced cold weather and extreme changes in daylight during the year.
-Prey availability likely would have increased during the summer, then declined in the dark winter, leaving predators with little to eat.
-In its initial description, Nanuqsaurus was estimated to have been 5–6 m long and 500–900 kg in weight.
-This diminutive size was postulated as being an adaptation to its high-latitude habitat.
-However, later studies suggested that its supposed small size was unfounded, and that it was likely similar in size to other North American tyrannosaurids - as much as 9 m in length.
+Nanuqsaurus is a tyrannosaurid theropod from what is now Alaska.
+70 million years ago, Alaska experienced cold weather and extreme changes in daylight during the year, implying that Nanuqsaurus may have been endothermic.
+Nanuqsaurus was likely similar in size to other North American tyrannosaurids - as much as 9 m in length.

 Nanuqsaurus is a tyrannosaurid.
 Tyrannosauridae is a family of theropod dinosaurs known for often being the largest predators in their ecosystems, at the top of the food chain.
 They lived near the end of the Cretaceous Period in North America and Asia.
 Tyrannosaurids were bipedal carnivores with massive skulls and large teeth.
 Their long legs were proportioned for fast movement, but their arms were very small, and only had two functional digits.